Hapag-Lloyd: HAPAG

 The Hamburg-Amerikanische Packetfahrt-Actien-Gesellschaft for shipping across the Atlantic Ocean was founded in Hamburg.
 In 1912, HAPAG built the first of their "Big Three" ocean liners; the Imperator, followed by its twin Vaterland.
 A third ship, Bismarck, was under construction at the outbreak of World War I and was completed after the war for White Star Line as the Majestic.
 These were the first liners to exceed 50,000 gross register tons and 900 feet (274 m) in length.
 During World War I, the majority of HAPAG's fleet of 175 ships were wiped out, and most of the surviving ships (including the "Big Three") had to be turned over to the winning side as war reparations.
-After the war's end, HAPAG rebuilt its fleet with much smaller ships than before the war, but their fleet was again mostly wiped out during World War II, and the surviving ships turned over to Allied powers.
+After the war's end, HAPAG rebuilt its fleet with much smaller ships than before the war.